New Jersey Family Law and Divorce Lawyers

 If you or someone you know is considering a divorce in New Jersey that involves high-end assets, one of our experienced New Jersey high-asset divorce lawyers at Lyons & Associates, P.C. can help.
 We have negotiated some of the most difficult and complex divorce cases in New Jersey and are committed to protecting your legal rights and financial future.

 Call us at 908-575-9777 or contact us online to schedule a consultation today.
-Our offices are located in Morristown and Somerville, New Jersey and we serve clients throughout the state including Basking Ridge, Bedminster, Bridgewater, Chatham, Madison, Mendham, Morris Plains, Morristown, Parsippany, Randolph, Rockaway, Short Hills, Somerset, Somerville, South Plainfield, Woodbridge, and Somerset County, Morris County and Union County.
+Our offices are located in Somerville, Morristown, and Freehold, New Jersey and we serve clients throughout the state including Basking Ridge, Bedminster, Bridgewater, Chatham, Madison, Mendham, Morris Plains, Morristown, Parsippany, Randolph, Rockaway, Short Hills, Somerset, Somerville, South Plainfield, Woodbridge, and Somerset County, Morris County, Monmouth County, and Union County.